-- Offshore flaring,
+- · Offshore flaring,

-- Offshore loading,
+- · Offshore loading,

 - Offshore own gas use,

 - Offshore oil and gas operations.

 These estimates are aggregated for the UK totals.
-For the UK emission maps, the installation reported emissions are assigned to locations provided by the UK Hydrographic Office based on the Company Name and field location.
+For the UK emission maps, the reported emissions by installation are assigned to locations provided by the UK Hydrographic Office based on the Company Name and field location.

-Diesel and gas Oil fuel use at offshore facilities is incorporated in the NAEI coastal shipping sector as the majority of fuel burned by offshore operations is for shipping.
+Diesel and gas oil fuel use at offshore facilities is incorporated in the NAEI coastal shipping sector as the majority of fuel burned by offshore operations is for shipping.